NunoSousa9/React_Weather-app/README.md

 # React_Weather-app

-React_Weather_app is a web-based application that provides **real-time weather statistics** and comprehensive data analysis.
+React_Weather_app is a web-based application, heavily inspired in OpenWeatherMap that provides **real-time weather statistics** and comprehensive data analysis.
 Leveraging cutting-edge technologies, this application is built using the React framework and offers a seamless user experience with dynamic features.

 ## Technologies Used
 -**React Framework**: Ensures a responsive and dynamic user interface for smooth navigation.